Tour Status: RUNNING

 Tour at 09:00

 Report from Eldey: Merry Christmas to everybody!
 The first thing that we did this morning was a snowman because the snowfall that we have suffered during the whole day has been pretty intense, feeling like December.
 Nonetheless, the sailing experience was great, with calm seas and tons of seabirds around.
 Those birds gave us good indications about where to look at to find cetaceans.
 The first species that we spotted was harbour porpoises, a total of 4 pods at different moments during the tour with 15-20 individuals encountered during the tour.
 But that wasn't all, a minke whale surfaced several times very close to the boat, giving us nice moments at the sea.

 -Rodrigo A. Martinez Catalan

-Birds seen during our tour: eider duck, eurasian oystercatcher, great cormorant, northern fulmar, great black-backed gull, lesser black-backed gull, herring gull, black-legged kittiwake, northern gannet, black guillemot.
+Bird species seen on today's tours include: eider duck, eurasian oystercatcher, great cormorant, northern fulmar, great black-backed gull, lesser black-backed gull, herring gull, black-legged kittiwake, northern gannet, black guillemot.

 We are sailing out from the Old Harbour in Reykjavik today.
 Sea conditions could be a bit choppy so if you're sensitive to sea sickness, we do have complimentary sea sickness tablets at the ticket office and on the boat.
 All our boats have inside and outside areas and to make the tour even more comfortable we provide warm overalls.
 Hope you will be able to join us today!